Matthiosso/Annuaire-Python-Qt/README.md

 BLANC Gilles

 ### About the program
-<b>My Catsome Painter</b> has been designed by Anaïs SEYVE and Matthieu CLEMENT for the 20th October 2015.
-This program allows you to paint on an image either free or with specifics shapes (rectangle, ellipse), to fill a zone, to register your work wherever you want in PNG, to print it and to open a PNG image...
+This <b>Phone Book</b> has been designed by Louise, Aurélien and Matthieu for the 25th March 2016.
+This program allows you to create your phone book, to fill it with contacts, to register them wherever you want in CSV and to open a CSV file previously registered.

 ### Elements used
 We used [JetBrains Pycharm IDE](https://www.jetbrains.com/pycharm/) to develop the program.
 Also, we used [pyQt5](http://pyqt.sourceforge.net/Docs/PyQt5/) with [Python 3.4](https://www.python.org/download/releases/3.4.3/).